ncanfield822/cribl-interview-logs/README.md

 ## Limitations
 The parser used for files currently only supports UTF-8 and single character encodings, and in fact the app is setup to assume UTF-8 encoding for all files it encounters.

+## Performance
+It takes approximately 84ms for the ReverseFileReader implementation to read all 196037 lines of Shakespeare's complete works into memory on the test machine.

+## Planned Improvements
+Currently on the roadmap we have a few items:

+- Add aggregation functionality to ping and collect logs from multiple servers
+- Add a simple webpage to fetch and display results